You went to the trouble of doing full hair and makeup, and choosing a bangin’ outfit. You snap a selfie to show off your look and … it's not great.

 - Lens distortion: Yup, you can totally blame it on the camera.
 This happens with cheaper cameras or lower-quality cameras on old smartphones.
 A selfie captures your face in 2D, but in reality, you’re a 3D person.
 When you translate that into a selfie, your picture is going to look flatter than usual.
 The proportions will definitely change when you take a selfie versus real life.
 The good news is that nicer cameras don’t have this problem, so make sure you aren’t using your iPhone 6 to snap selfies.

 - Camera flash: I am not a fan of flash at all, especially because it makes everybody look bad.
-If you turn flash on when you take a selfie, it’s going to make your skin look shiny (in a bad way) and highlight the creases on your face.
-It might even give you an overexposed, sickly look.
+If you turn flash on when you take a selfie, it’s going to make your skin look shiny (in a bad way) and it might even give you an overexposed, sickly look.
 Wait for the right lighting before you snap a selfie to avoid problems with flash.
 You can always correct your lighting with Facetune2 after the fact, too.

 - Your facial expressions: Does your smile look weird or stiff?
 Practice your poses!
 You want to look as genuine and real in your selfies as possible, and that means nailing your poses, whether you go for a full-toothed grin or a smize.

 5 fixes for when you look worse in selfies than in real life

 Fortunately, you’re not alone!
 Selfies involve using your phone’s camera to take an awesome pic, but the camera doesn’t always play nice with us.
 Despite all your hard work, sometimes selfies just don’t come out right.

 If you don’t like how your selfies are coming out, troubleshoot by reading up on these five common selfie problems — and learn how to fix them fast.

 Honestly, lighting is usually the problem with a bad selfie.
 If you’re trying to fix that by using the flash on your phone, think again — harsh camera flashes will almost always result in a worse photo.